-Today, I would like to introduce you to some IELTS speaking topics and explain why this is such a good way of learning new language.
-This article will show you how to learn more effectively so that you can pick up more new language.
+Today, I would like to teach you about IELTS speaking topics and explain why this is such a good way of learning new language.
+This article will show you how to learn more effectively.

 Why should we study different IELTS topics?